 I’ve crafted this guide to the top things to do in San Antonio so you can veer off the tourist trail and see the real side to this city.
-If you want local, if you want cool, we know where to find it.
+If you want local, if you want cool, you’ll find it here!

-Top Things to Do in San Antonio
+The Top Things to Do in San Antonio

 1. Discover the History of San Antonio

 San Antonio was founded in 1718.
 That’s a pretty long time ago – and back then it was part of the huge area of land that became Mexico.
-Things happened and, well, now it’s part of the USA.
-We can’t tell you all the history because it would totally ruin discovering the history of the city for yourself – one of the best things to do in San Antonio.
-Whether you go on a tour, get yourself a guide, or whatever, exploring the ins and outs of this historically rich city is super interesting.
-We promise.
+Things happened and, well, now it’s now part of the USA and one of the most important places to learn about Texas history.

 3. Gawp at the views from the Tower of the Americas

 Built by architect O’Neil Ford, it was commissioned for the 1968 World Fair in San Antonio and is decidedly ’60s.
 Instagrammers, take note of this hip thing to do in San Antonio.
-There’s a restaurant at the top, but for us, it’s all about the views and the architecture!
+There’s a restaurant at the top, but for me, it’s all about the views and the architecture!